rojo-rbx/rojo/README.md

 **Rojo** is a flexible multi-tool designed for creating robust Roblox projects.

+It lets Roblox developers use industry-leading tools like Git and VS Code, and crucial utilities like Luacheck.

-It's designed for power users who want to use the **best tools available** for building games, libraries, and plugins.
+Rojo is designed for **power users** who want to use the **best tools available** for building games, libraries, and plugins.

 ## Features
 Rojo lets you: